Engineering Firm Buyout Case Study 2025 Update

 Updated Succession Insights

-This plan remains a superior alternative to costly ESOPs, eliminating seller financing risk and reducing setup complexity.
-By aligning leadership development, financial transparency, and bank partnerships, it creates a bankable roadmap for a smooth, legacy-preserving ownership transition.
+This approach remains a superior alternative to costly ESOPs by eliminating seller-financing risk and simplifying setup.
+By aligning leadership development, financial transparency, and early bank engagement, the Step-Up Legacy Plan™ creates a lender-ready roadmap for a smooth, legacy-preserving ownership transfer.

-Updated SBA 7(a) loan guarantee fees and interest rates (currently around 10.25% to 13.75% depending on loan size) continue to support employee buyouts for firms with $1M to $8M revenue, making this an ideal time to act on a 5-7 year succession plan.
+Updated SBA 7(a) loan guarantee fees and interest rates (currently around 10.25% to 13.75% depending on loan size) continue to support employee buyouts for firms with $1M to $8M in revenue, making this an ideal time to begin a 5–7 year succession plan that leverages SBA-backed financing.

 The Step-Up Legacy Plan™ delivers 100% cash at closing and empowers trusted employees to own your engineering firm with strong SBA-backed financing.